-\begin{lemma}[Integration] $\ddt:H_P^{s+1} \to H_P^s$ is invertible, the inverse is given by the integration operator $\int_0$. \end{lemma} \begin{proof} Integration, $f \mapsto \int_0 f(t)dt$ defines an operator from $C^\infty_P([0,T])$ to itself.
-It extends to a bounded operator $\int_0:H_P^n \to H_P^{n+1}$ for integers $n \geq 0$, using the definition \ref{def:normsum} of the norm.
+\begin{lemma}[Integration] The differentiation operator $\ddt:H_P^{s+1} \to H_P^s$ is invertible, the inverse is given by the integration operator $\int_0$. \end{lemma} \begin{proof} The integration operator $f \mapsto \int_0 f(t)dt$ defined on $C^\infty_P([0,T])$ extends to a bounded operator $\int_0:H_P^n \to H_P^{n+1}$ for integers $n \geq 0$, using the Definition \ref{def:normsum} of the norm.
 The result follows by interpolation and duality. \end{proof} \begin{remark} For $s>-\hh$, the integration operator $\int_0:H^s_P \to H^{s+1}_P$ corresponds to ``real integration''.
 Otherwise it is a formal operator.
 This ties in with the fact that for $f \in H^s$, one can evaluate $f(0)$ only if $s>\hh$. \end{remark}